 Megaton Punch: Hank delivers one in "Bad Moon Rising" to the Coyotl who lunged at him and his goddaughter.

 Memetic Badass: Grimms to Wesen, In-Universe.
-It's important to note that Grimms seem to have no real special powers other than the ability to see Wesen and exceptional-but-not-superhuman athletic ability.
-It's only the centuries of hunting and thus the downright mythical stories told of Grimms by Wesen to each other and their children that give Grimms their fierce reputation and legendary status.
+While it is important to note that not only do Grimm's have the ability to see Wesen in their true form.
+But also have heightened speed, agility and strength as well to gain other abilities if circumstance allow such as Nick's enhanced hearing.
+It's is also the centuries of hunting and thus the downright mythical stories told of Grimms by Wesen to each other and their children that give Grimms their fierce reputation and legendary status.

 Men Are the Expendable Gender: Overwhelmingly, victims tend to be male.
 Even the initial multi-victim attack in "Bigfoot" ends up with the sole female still alive.